Overtime: European Union

+Greece

+Overtime is defined as the employment that exceeds the time limits of the statutory weekly and daily working hours.
+Specifically, overtime is considered to be employment beyond 48 hours weekly and 8 hours daily (for employees under a six-day workweek system), and beyond 45 hours weekly and 9 hours daily (for employees under a five-day workweek system).
+Exceeding 9 hours of work per day is always taken into account as overtime (whether lawful or unlawful), because in this instance there is an exceedance of the statutory daily working hours, regardless of whether there is a simultaneous exceedance of the statutory weekly working hours of 48 and 45 hours respectively.
+In principle, overtime is prohibited, and any related agreement between the employer and the employee is null and void.
+However, the law itself permits the provision of overtime employment in specific cases.
+In the case of lawful overtime, the employee is entitled to receive, for each hour and up to the completion of 150 hours annually, compensation equal to the paid hourly wage increased by a 40% premium.
+Conversely, the compensation for lawful overtime employment exceeding 150 hours annually entails a 60% premium on the paid hourly wage.

 Japan

 In Japan the Labour Standards Act (労働基準法) of 1947 provides for an eight-hour work day and 40-hour workweek with at least one day off per week.
 The act requires a premium of at least 25% over the ordinary hourly wage for any overtime work, 35% for any work on prescribed off days, and an additional 25% for any work between 10 pm and 5 am.
 Employers must enter into an overtime agreement with a labour representative prior to any overtime work by employees, and this agreement must stipulate to the maximum number of overtime hours that an employee may work, which may be no more than 15 hours per week, 45 hours per month and 360 hours per year.

 United States

 Federal overtime law

 In the United States the Fair Labor Standards Act of 1938 applies to employees in industries engaged in or producing goods for interstate commerce.
 The FLSA establishes a standard work week of 40 hours for certain kinds of workers, and mandates payment for overtime hours to those workers of one and one-half times the workers' normal rate of pay for any time worked above 40 hours.